-Duplessis, with the characteristic style that so pleased voters, declared on 1 June 1959, according to his biographer Robert Rumilly, "No one loves the province of Quebec more than the man who is speaking to you."
+Duplessis, with the characteristic style that so pleased voters, declared on 1 June 1959, according to his biographer Robert Rumilly, “No one loves the province of Quebec more than the man who is speaking to you.”
 Indeed, Duplessis cultivated his populist image, both in his appearance and by his attitude.
 On 3 Sept.
-1959, after visiting iron mines on the north shore of the St Lawrence region, the man who had been premier for more than 15 consecutive years died of a cerebral haemorrhage in Schefferville, in a cottage belonging to the Iron Ore Company of Canada, early on the morning of 7 September, Labour Day.
-He was succeeded by his heir apparent, Paul Sauvé, who prepared for an election campaign on the theme of change, with the slogan "From now on."
+1959, after visiting iron mines on the north shore of the St Lawrence region, the man who had been premier for more than 15 consecutive years suffered a cerebral haemorrhage in Schefferville, in a cottage belonging to the Iron Ore Company of Canada.
+He died in the very early hours of 7 September, Labour Day.
+He was succeeded by his heir apparent, Paul Sauvé, who prepared for an election campaign on the theme of change.
 But Sauvé himself died on 2 Jan.
-1960, and it was Antonio Barrette who led the ranks of the Union Nationale to defeat at the hands of Lesage's Liberals on 22 June 1960.
+1960, at the end of what the press dubbed the “100-day revolution.”
+It was Antonio Barrette who led the ranks of the Union Nationale to defeat at the hands of Lesage’s Liberals on 22 June 1960.

 A man of his generation, who drew on traditional values and on themes familiar to rural people despite the growing industrialization and urbanization of his province, Duplessis boasted that he led the only Catholic government in North America.
 As late as June 1956, according to Émilien Lafrance in Nous avons connu Duplessis, a work published in Montreal in 1977, he had declared, “A vote for the Union Nationale is a vote for your religious and Catholic faith.”
 The province of Quebec is indebted to him for the building of all kinds of infrastructure (roads, schools, hospitals, electric-power stations, and transmission lines to serve the whole province), the opening of the Chibougamau region and the north shore of the St Lawrence, and the industrial development of the Lac-Saint-Jean area.
 Under his government the province’s economic prosperity was ensured by spin-offs from mining (iron, asbestos) and by the manufacturing sector, as well as aluminum plants and chemical factories.